 - Grazing by black sea urchins benefits coral restoration: As an effective grazer of coral reefs, Diadema antillarum urchins have historically served as facilitators for coral recruitment in the Caribbean.
 Following a massive die-off in the early 1980’s, their population levels remain extremely low in most places.
 Our research in Curaçao is specifically testing how urchin grazing may improve the quality of benthic habitat, including seeding units for baby corals.

 - As of Dec 2019, tens of thousands corals of 8 species (Acropora palmata, A.cervicornis, Diploria labyrinthiformis, Pseudodiploria strigosa, Colpophyllia natans, Orbicella faveoata, Montastraea cavernosa, Siderastrea siderea) have been outplanted on 9 reefs around Curaçao.

 - Since 2015, the first outplanted elkhorn corals have spawned in concert with the wild populations on the reefs.

 - Life history research in Curaçao has greatly facilitated the inclusion of additional coral species, especially brain corals, into general larval propagation and restoration practice.

-- Test site for new tools and techniques such as larval rearing pools and substrates.
+- Test site for new tools and techniques such as Coral Rearing In-Situ Basins (CRIB) and substrates.
 More species and more corals have been propagated in ocean-based culture in Curaçao than in any other Caribbean location.